docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 }
 ```

-Don’t forget to release the suites when finished!
+Don't forget to release the suites when finished!

 ```cpp
 if (SPBasic && PixelFormatSuite)